- Denzel Washington

 - Release Date

-His team is assembled with four members, two lead debaters, and two alternates: Hamilton Burgess (Jermaine Williams), the returning champion; Henry Lowe (Nate Parker), whose nightlife consists of women and drink and loud music; Samantha Booke (Jurnee Smollett), an alternate who should be a lead; and James Farmer Jr. (Denzel Whitaker, who is of no relation, nor is he named after either of his costars) is the team’s hushed researcher.
+His team is assembled with four members, two lead debaters, and two alternates: Hamilton Burgess (Jermaine Williams), the returning champion; Henry Lowe (Nate Parker), whose nightlife consists of women and drink and loud music; Samantha Booke (Jurnee Smollett), an alternate who should be a lead; and James Farmer Jr. (Denzel Whitaker, who is of no relation, nor is he named after either of his costars) is the team’s quiet researcher.
 James Jr. remains the film’s centerpiece, hoping to impress his professor-preacher father (Forest Whitaker) while finally gaining enough confidence in himself to debate heartily.
 Of course, living in Texas in the ‘30s doesn’t make it easy.
-He sees horrible signs of racism everywhere, which are reflected in his team’s arguments and personal troubles.
+He sees horrible signs of racism everywhere, reflected in his team’s arguments and personal troubles.
 Despite his family’s renowned intellectual accomplishments, their ancestors were likely slaves, and the South remains unwilling to think otherwise.